angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 The reason for obtaining Local Clustering Coefficent (LCC) is to compute **Global Clustering Coefficient(GCC)**.

-There are acutally 2 ways to compute Global Clustering Coefficient(GCC).
+There are several ways to compute Global Clustering Coefficient(GCC).

 The one is to compute **"Average of LCC"** over all nodes in the graph, and this can be easily done with networkx.